ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

 * Syntax of a command
 * Directory structure and filesystem navigation
 * Repeating (and editing) previous commands
-* Combining commands
+* Combining commands and redirecting output
-* Creating, moving, and removing files
+* Creating and removing files
+* Compression and archives
 * Environment variables and bash wildcard characters
 * Shell scripts and file permissions